whatwg/streams/transferable-streams-explainer.md

 ## Alternatives

 *   It's possible to emulate this behaviour by using `postMessage()` directly.
+See for example [remote-web-streams](https://github.com/MattiasBuelens/remote-web-streams).
 Existing techniques for moving work off the main thread often resemble a subset of this functionality.
 However, it is clumsy and hard to work with.
 When in future the API is optimized, transferring a browser created stream (e.g., a fetch response body from the network) will be more efficient than manually using `postMessage()` on each chunk due to reduced copies and JavaScript calls.